 If you first arrived in the U.S. on or after January 1, 2015 and if you were not present in the U.S. at all during 2014, you currently have no tax filing obligations — but you will need to file next year, so check back then on what to do.

 If you were present in the U.S. for even one day during 2014 you have tax filing obligations.
 Keep reading for when, what and how to file.

 The earliest we recommend you file your taxes is February 1 as the government updates their forms each year and these new forms are only ready in late January.
 The tax filing deadline to file is April 15.
 If you are unable to file your forms by that due date, you must submit an Application for Automatic Extension of Time to File Your Tax Return Form 4868 to the Internal Revenue Service.

 (Note: You may not have or need some of these; this is a list of all the documents you might need.)

 NYU has purchased GTP software to help you fulfil your tax obligations.
 GTP will ask you a series of questions and will use your answers to fill in all necessary U.S. government tax forms for you.
 It will also inform you of any tax treaty benefits that may apply to you.

-1. Log into GTP with your NYU net ID and password.
+1. Access the GTP log in page with your NYU net ID and password.
 If your NYU Net ID is not active, first visit https://start.nyu.edu.
 If you are still having difficulty activating your account, then contact AskITS@nyu.edu.

-2. Answer the questions in GTP.
-GTP will determine your tax return filing requirements.
+3. Once logged in, answer the questions in GTP.
+Once submitted, GTP will determine your tax return filing requirements.

 GTP will have helped you figure this out.
-Note that U.S. income includes earned wages, but also some other income, like some non-NYU scholarships, stipends, prizes, awards, winnings, etc.
+Note that U.S. income includes earned wages, as well as some non-NYU scholarships, stipends, prizes, awards, winnings, etc.